 It is easy to backup files and folders with ViceVersa for users on a computer network.
 It is a fast and reliable backup solution whether it is for two users or thousands of users.
 It is perfect for home users who work in a network environment and for companies with many users whose data they want to secure.
 ViceVersa can backup multiple users data or ‘profiles’ (name you give to the descriptions of what and where you want to back up your data to) that are connected to the network at the same time.
 Key Features:

-Backup from Servers to a Backup Server over the Network and then to an External Hard Drive
+Backup from Clients to a File Server over the Network Backup from Servers to a Backup Server over the Network and then to an External Hard Drive

 ViceVersa is the perfect network backup solution for users on a computer network whether that be two users or thousands of users.
 For corporate licensing enquiries, please contact sales@tgrmn.com

 Many backup and synchronization solutions only work when scheduled or on demand.
 But what if something happens to the documents and files you are currently working on and the last backup only ran last night?
 You may have spent hours working on important documents and suddenly there's a power outage.
 Your documents are lost.
 If you setup ViceVersa PRO to backup, replicate or synchronize files in real-time this won't be a problem.
 ViceVersa PRO can backup, replicate or synchronize your files continuously, while they are being modified.
 Files can be saved to another location, such as another computer, a network drive, a USB drive, or even another folder on the same computer.
 ViceVersa PRO monitors files for changes in the background, using very little system resources.
 As soon as a file change is detected, the file is saved to the secondary location.
 Real-Time Backup is also known as Continuous Data Protection (CDP).
 Traditional backups can only restore data to the point at which the backup was done.
 With continuous data protection, there are no backup schedules.
 When data is written to disk, it is also written to a second location, usually an external USB drive, a NAS or another computer over the network.
+Real-Time File Replication: replicate a single change in a million files without delay

 Synchronization, Backup, Mirroring and Replication are all methods of copying files between 2 or more locations / folders.
 Synchronization potentially copies files in either direction, while Backup, Mirroring and Replication always copy files in one direction (a.k.a. \'pushing files\').
 ViceVersa uses the modification timestamp of files to determine which files are newer.
 All methods copy only those files that are different.
 This means that repeating a backup will not copy any files, if no files have changed.
 Further Reading:

 It is very easy to synchronize files and folders with ViceVersa PRO.
 This article shows how to use ViceVersa PRO for visual file synchronization.
 Beside visual file synchronization, ViceVersa can also be setup to run on-demand, at scheduled times, every x minutes, or continuously, while monitoring files for changes.
 Step 1: Select Source and Target folders.
+Step 2: Click the 'Compare' button.
+The Comparison Window opens.
+Files and folders are shown side-by-side.
+Files are clearly marked as newer, older, added or removed since the last synchronization.

 Step 3: Select 'Synchronization' as execution method (or Backup, or Replication) and then click the 'Execute' button.
 Done!
 Your source and target folders are synchronized.
 Note that all your settings can be saved to a file for the next time you start ViceVersa.
 You can also copy / delete individual files or group of files by using the context menu (right mouse-button click over a file)

 For computers that are not connected to a network, file synchronization can be achieved using a portable USB drive.
 The objective is to synchronize files between a computer at home (Computer 1) and a computer at work (Computer 2), as shown in this illustration.
+File synchronization is achieved in 2 steps:

 At the end of the process the same up-to-date files will be on both computers and on the USB drive, useful for backup purposes.
 Steps 1 and 2 are repeated each time a synchronization is needed between the two computers.

-Paying by Credit Card After we receive your online credit card order (or by FAX/Phone) and the charge is authorized, you will receive an e-mail with the Registration Key.
+Paying by Credit Card After we receive your online credit card order and the charge is authorized, you will receive an e-mail with the Registration Key.
 Most transactions are immediate, however it may take a few hours to authorize the transaction in some cases.
 In the unlikely event that your credit card is declined, you will receive an e-mail stating the reason for this.
 If you do not receive any e-mail within 24 hours, please contact us at sales@tgrmn.com with your name and the approximate date and time of your order to obtain the status of your order.
 Other Payments (Wire Transfer, Check, Pro-Forma) The Registration Key is sent via e-mail once the payment is received.

 Yes, you can download ViceVersa for a free 30-day trial.
 The trial download is fully functional.
 After the trial period ends, you will need to purchase one or more licenses.
 If you do not wish to purchase after evaluation, the included uninstall routine will completely and cleanly remove ViceVersa from your computer.